16 Feb 2017

 The T20/40 Bridge Week group, from L to R, Gudrun, Marissa, Abbie, Declan, Patricia and John

-Led by RCS Contemporary Performance Practice graduate Gudrun Soley, students from our acting, music, filmmaking and production routes collaborated all week, culminating in a participatory performance entitled ‘Roll the Dice’.
+Led by BA Contemporary Performance Practice (CPP) graduate Gudrun Soley, students from our acting, music, filmmaking and production routes collaborated all week, culminating in a participatory performance entitled ‘Roll the Dice’.
 The piece invited audiences to get involved in a variety of competitive, reflective and entertaining tasks, all held within the Jack Bruce Space in the RCS Café Bar.

 Music student Patricia attended the entire week, devising and performing a section where she asked participants to reflect on a variety of musical pieces.
 She commented on her experience: